wtchen/datatools-ui/docs/user/editor/patterns.md

 ### Edit settings
 - **Snap to streets** - snaps segments between handles and stops to streets.
 If unchecked, segments will form straight lines between handles and stops (e.g., for drawing shapes for rail lines).
-- **Snap to stops** - keeps shape segments snapped to stops.
+- **Hide stop handles** - keeps shape segments snapped to stops.
 If unchecked, stop handles will become draggable.
 In most cases, this setting should remain checked.
+- **Hide inactive segments** - toggles whether to show segments that are not currently being edited.
 - **Show stops** - toggles whether stops are visible because sometimes stop markers can get in the way when trying to draw shapes.
+- **Show tooltips** - toggles whether to show tips when hovering over a segment, e.g. "Click to edit segment" or "Click to add control point".

 <div class="img-center">
 ![pattern shape editing options](../../img/pattern-shape-panel.png)
 </div>